New stuff in Emacs 30

 I always find myself forgetting the .dir-locals.el

-though they're just lists!) so this is a surprisingly handy feature
+just lists!) so this is a surprisingly handy feature for me.

 New mode: visual-wrap-prefix-mode